The Interim Occupancy Date

 So the final response was, it’s legal.
 And that brings me back to, yes, it’s legal, but, it’s still stupid, at least to the buyer.
 Maybe there is a reason to it, and that’s something I would love to know.
 Laws can get changed when they are unfair, dated, stupid, or serves a political purpose.
 I’ve heard other cities and places around the world can do it, why not Toronto?

 If you have bought a new condominium, please comment below.
 Share with me and other readers your experience with the phantom mortgage and interim occupancy.
 Did it exist for you if you’re outside of Ontario?
 How long did you pay this fee?
 Or is this a uniquely Toronto or Ontario issue?
-This is regarding new, pre-construction condominiums only.
+This is regarding new, pre-construction homes.

 How does Interim Occupancy Work?